ernestoaparicio/church-management/README.md

 If everything goes well, after 10-15 minutes, you should have the API and database running locally inside of a VirtualBox VM.

+## Installation Troubleshooting

+**Problem:** The virtual machine won't start!

+**Answer**

+If you have the files needed to start the virtual machine (Vagrantfile, debian-jessie.box), then you can alternatively run `vagrant up` without the cm-control executable.

 ## Architecture
 The church management product is a single page application (SPA) that is primarily written in Javascript.
 The SPA communicates with a RESTful API to read and write data.
 All data is persisted in a database.